 Overview

-Reinforcing fibers can be classified by length (continuous vs. discontinuous) and by origin (synthetic vs. natural).
-Continuous fibers provide higher mechanical performance due to their ability to transfer and retain loads within unbroken strands, while natural fibers offer environmental benefits including biodegradability and recyclability.
+Reinforcing fibers are the primary load-bearing component in FDM continuous fiber composites, and their selection fundamentally determines the mechanical performance, cost, and application suitability of the final part.
+Fibers can be classified by length (continuous vs. discontinuous) and by origin (synthetic vs. natural).
+Continuous fibers provide substantially higher mechanical performance—often 5-10x improvement in tensile strength—due to their ability to transfer and retain loads within unbroken strands, while natural fibers offer environmental benefits including biodegradability and recyclability that are increasingly valued in automotive and consumer products.

 Continuous vs. Discontinuous Fibers